dantebhang/Foofle/README.md

 - Video results fetched from the API will be displayed as videos.

 ## Comments
 The focus on this project was to be more familiar with the useContext hook for state management and API fetching.
 I was curious to know how it differs from Redux and I enjoyed the simplicity of the built in hook as it took less lines of code and in this case, did not need a reducer.
-This is also the first project where I implemented a dark more with the help of Tailwind CSS which was also a very simple take.
-ALthough the UI is fairly simple, I wanted to focus more on data fetching and writing clean code with comments for me to refer back to.
+This is also the first project where I implemented a dark mode with the help of Tailwind CSS which was also a very simple take.
+Although the UI is fairly simple, I wanted to focus more on data fetching and writing clean code with comments for me to refer back to.

 ## Technology and Tools